 - Follow the Leader: The ABC Afterschool Special begat NBC's Special Treat and the CBS Schoolbreak Special ... and even ABC's Weekend Special.

 - '70s Hair

-- Very Special Episode: A dramatic version thereof, with characters dealing with such situations as abuse, alcoholism, divorce, drugs, teen pregnancy... the list was limitless!
+- Very Special Episode: A dramatic version thereof, in which characters dealt with such situations as abuse, alcoholism, divorce, drugs, teen pregnancy... the list was limitless!